abhinavtk7/pmsm-fenics/README.md

 ## 2D modelling

 - `generate_pmsm_2D.py`: A script that generates the PMSM 2D meshes and saves them to xdmf format.
-To learn about input parameters, run `python3 generate_pmsm_2D.py --help`.
-- `pmsm.py`: Script for solving the PMSM 2D model for.
-To learn about input parameters, run `python3 pmsm.py --help`.
+- `pmsm.py`: Script for solving the PMSM 2D model

 ## 3D modelling